neophob/PixelController/README.md

 Prerequisite:
 * Java Runtime, v1.6+

-Run `PixelController.cmd` on Windows, `PixelController.command` on OSX and `PixelController.sh` on Linux to start the application.
+Run `PixelController.jar` to start the application.
 Make sure your led matrix connected to you computer before the application is started and you **configured** your output hardware in the data/config.properties file.